-- 1.1 This Statement of Investment Principles (SIP) was agreed by the Superannuation and Pensions Committee (Committee) of Fife Council (FC) on 29 June 2021.
+- 1.1 This Statement of Investment Principles (SIP) was agreed by the Pensions Committee (Committee) of Fife Council (FC) on 26 September 2022.
 FC is the administering authority for the Fife Pension Fund (the Fund). - 1.2 The Local Government Pension Scheme (Management and Investment of Funds) (Scotland) Regulations 2010 require administering authorities to prepare, maintain and publish a SIP.
-The SIP must be reviewed from time to time and revised within six months of any material changes in the Policy. - 1.3 In preparing this statement, the Committee has taken professional advice from the Joint Investment Strategy Panel (JISP), which includes external advisers and members of the internal investment team who are FCA authorised individuals. - 1.4 The SIP describes the objectives, policies and principles adopted by the Committee of FC in undertaking the investment of fund monies.
-The SIP also discloses the extent to which the Fund comply with the six "Myners Principles" of investment practice (Appendix 2).
+The SIP must be reviewed from time to time and revised within six months of any material changes in the Policy. - 1.3 In preparing this statement, the Committee has taken professional advice from the Joint Investment Strategy Panel (JISP), which includes external advisers and members of the Lothian Pension Fund internal investment team who are FCA authorised individuals. - 1.4 The SIP describes the objectives, policies and principles adopted by the Committee of FC in undertaking the investment of fund monies.
+The SIP also discloses the extent to which the Fund comply with the six "Myners Principles" of investment practice. - 1.5 The SIP as been devised in conjunction with the Lothian and Falkirk Pension Funds as part of the three Funds' commitment to work collaboratively in order to achieve the efficiencies that come from scale investing.